-Textile - art and design will encourage students to:
+GCSE Textiles (Art and Design) will encourage students to:

 Develop and apply the knowledge, understanding and skills specified in the subject content to realise personal intentions relevant to textile design and their selected area(s) of study.

 The following aspects of knowledge, understanding and skills are defined in further detail to ensure students' work is clearly focused and relevant to textile design.
 You may explore overlapping areas and combinations of areas.